 - 1. Navigate to the Settings > General > Account page in the Web module of the TRITON Manager. - 2.
-Under WebCatcher, mark Send URL information to Websense. - To submit uncategorized URLs to be evaluated for categorization, mark Send uncategorized URLs to improve URL categorization. - To send in security-related URLs to help track malicious website activity, mark Send security URLs to improve security effectiveness. - To keep a local copy of the information sent to Websense, Inc., for your review, mark Save a copy of the data being sent to Websense.
+Under WebCatcher, mark Send URL information to Forcepoint. - To submit uncategorized URLs to be evaluated for categorization, mark Send uncategorized URLs to improve URL categorization. - To send in security-related URLs to help track malicious website activity, mark Send security URLs to improve security effectiveness. - To keep a local copy of the information for your review, mark Save a copy of the data being sent to Security Labs.